+First, what is Agile project management?
 Generally, Agile approaches rely on customer-centric approaches to delivering software rapidly.
 Faster delivery is of immense value to all companies, boards and executive teams.
 Done well, companies rapidly begin to see changes in delivery speed, responsiveness and the way technology teams engage the business.
 Maybe our funding request for Agile should be a bit smaller, tactical and focused.
 Perhaps we should carefully consider the outcomes and benefits, and be driven more by data and a better understanding of what we want to accomplish.

 We have worked with small and very large companies to realize the benefits Agile delivery can bring, but we don’t believe in big-bang transformation.
 Rather, we believe a data driven, culturally aligned and thoughtful approach is needed to foster Agile maturity and drive business value.
 This approach should account for three critical success factors:

 - First, each business and each team exists in a unique business and cultural context that should be addressed and accommodated.

 - Second, the approach should allow for immediate realization of the benefits of Agile delivery including accelerated delivery, project visibility, improved team productivity, improved business alignment and the ability to quickly respond to ever-changing priorities.